there was a brief and lovely period where i worked on a chateau

 or a bit of bread.

-to creep out. i see little wooden toys, trains and tops.
+christmas decorations are beginning to creep out. i see little wooden toys, trains and tops.

 there are stunning displays of charcuterie, cheeses,